eamena-project/eamena-arches-dev/data/bulk/README.md

 In this example, the merged XLSX dataset will be sorted and/or filtered by toponyms, coordinates, or any relevant fields to group rows refering to the same HPs.
 Then two cases can occur:

 1. total matching/perfect duplicates: one of them is removed
-2. partial matching: the *n* rows are merged in a single record, like this:
+2. partial matching: the *n* rows are merged in a single record (ie, with the same UNIQUEID), like this (see ID 5):

 <div align = "center">